pyeventsourcing/eventsourcing/README.md

 As shown below, an event sourced application object can be used as a context manager, which closes the application at the end of the block, closing the persistence subscriber and unsubscribing its event handlers.

-Take care in locating calls to open and close your application.
-Normally, you only want one instance of the application running in any given process.
-Otherwise, duplicate persistence subscribers will attempt to store duplicate events - you don't want that.

 With an instance of the example application, call the factory method register_new_entity() to register a new entity.
 You can update an attribute